star-56/Gan_AI_Art/README.md

-# Gan_AI_Art
+# Poetic Narratives: A Generative AI System for Poetry Generation, Visualization, and Narration
-Minor Project GAN generated ARTWORK relted to the context created by End User
+Minor Project